IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> illuminant = [[400,0],[430,0.8],[450,1],[470,0.8],[500,0]]
 >>> cmf = dtmm.color.load_tcmf(wavelengths,cmf = "CMOS",illuminant = illuminant)

 If you have a custom spectral response function stored in a file, you can read that too with the above function.
+See the example below for details.

 .. plot:: examples/viewer_monochrome.py